 For other ways to give visit our Giving Appeal 2020 page here

 We're very happy to announce that, following the lifting of restrictions, St Martin’s has re-opened its doors for public worship.
-For now the pattern will be:
+For now the normal pattern will be:

-10.00am Sunday - Family Worship (either a Communion Service or a Service of the Word)
+10.00am Sunday - Family Service or Communion